 Here are the top ten signs that trouble is afoot.
 They are not exhaustive but should provide some guidance to help identify a bad apple.

 - The dodgy deposit.
 For example, one scam demands half the fee upfront for an unborn but “you-can-book-it” litter.
 The banking details are blatantly part of the order form, so without the deposit, you cannot order.
-Others wrangled deposits more subtly but unless it is a highly recognized kennel, don't even consider it.
+Others wrangle deposits more subtly, but unless it is a highly recognized kennel, don't even consider it.

 - Hidden fees.
 A genuine sale will lay bare all the costs involved.
 A scam artist will milk somebody after the sale, requesting more money for the transport (they usually pretend to live far away), then some registration, vaccinations, the President's signature and so forth.
 Many people keep paying because they really want the dog or fear that if they don't pay, the sale will fall through and they'll lose everything.
 If a breeder doesn't explain every cent beforehand, or spike a price after guaranteeing the previous amount, then there is trouble.

 - They push the sale.

 - Displaying ignorance.
 Some scammers don't bother to learn breed nuances.
 One example is advertising a registered litter from parents listed as standard and miniature.
 There is no such thing as a purebred Bull Terrier born from such a cross.
 Standard and miniature Bull Terriers are viewed as two distinct breeds, and their offspring considered a crossbreed and will never be registered by a kennel club.

 - Unprofessional website or conduct.